ArditDEV/eb7-fitness/README.md

 Project Title: EB7-FITNESS

-Project Description: This is a Web for a fitness based in Gjakova.
+Project Description: "This is a website for a fitness based in Gjakova."

 Built With: JavaScript - CSS